ntop/ntopng/doc/src/advanced_features/authentication.rst

 Here is an overview of the different parameters:

-  - LDAP Accounts Type: can be used to choose for the Posix based accounts or the sAMAccount accounts.
+  - LDAP Accounts Type: can be used to choose for the POSIX based accounts or the sAMAccount accounts.

   - LDAP Server Address: the address of the LDAP server.
 Ports 389 and 636 are the